-4D Processing for PRM
+4D Processing for OBS

 Repeatability is fundamental to successful time-lapse or 4D processing.
 An important component in this is a robust 4D compliant processing workflow that establishes confidence in the observed 4D signatures.